Griselle Marino, Dr. h.c.

 United States

-Education has been a cornerstone of Marino's journey.
-She attended Miami Dade College, earning an associate in arts in Business Administration, and pursued her Bachelor of Science in Mass Communications with a minor in English at FIU where she contributed as a staff writer for "The Beacon," the university's official newspaper.
-Marino's quest for knowledge extended to legal studies at FIU's College of Law, completing two years (43 credits) and gaining valuable experience as a paralegal at the office of renowned criminal defense trial attorney Roy Black.
-This legal background deepened her understanding of terminology used in newsrooms and in legislative agenda items.
+Education has been a cornerstone of Marino’s journey.
+She earned an associate degree in Business Administration from Miami Dade College and a Bachelor of Science in Mass Communications with a minor in English from FIU, where she contributed as a staff writer for The Beacon, the university’s official newspaper.
+Marino’s quest for knowledge extended to legal studies at FIU’s College of Law, where she completed two years (43 credits) and gained valuable experience as a paralegal at the office of renowned criminal defense attorney Roy Black.
+This legal background deepened her understanding of terminology used in newsrooms and legislative agenda items.

-Marino first served as an Emmy judge for the National Academy of Television Arts and Sciences in 2005; she was one of 18 judges from across the country scoring entries submitted for consideration in the Lone Star Emmy Awards.
-Five years later, the Latino Leaders Network, a Washington D.C. organization, named Marino a "Media Latino Leader."
+Marino first served as an Emmy judge for the National Academy of Television Arts and Sciences in 2005; she was one of 18 judges from across the country scoring entries submitted for the Lone Star Emmy Awards.
+Five years later, the Latino Leaders Network, a Washington D.C. organization, named Marino a “Media Latino Leader.”

+Marino credits her parents, family, mentors, and friends for supporting her career goals.
 Her two adult sons serve as constant sources of inspiration and motivation, bringing her the greatest pride and joy.

 With a multifaceted career acting as a global ambassador, Griselle Marino continues to leave an indelible mark in her respective fields as a testament to her unwavering commitment to excellence and exceptional talent.
-From her induction into the FIU Hall of Fame and her Emmy awards to her multiple accolades, Marino's accomplishments reflect her remarkable contributions and her ability to make a lasting impact.
-Her dedication to community advocacy, her multicultural experiences, linguistic versatility, and her lifelong pursuit of knowledge continue to shape her thriving career.
+From her induction into the FIU Hall of Fame and her Emmy awards to her multiple accolades, Marino’s accomplishments reflect her remarkable contributions and her ability to make a lasting impact.
+Her dedication to community advocacy, multicultural experiences, linguistic versatility, and lifelong pursuit of knowledge continues to shape her thriving career.

 Portfolio